 Imagine biting into a chewy and delicious gluten free sourdough bagel.
 Boiled before baking, these bagels are as traditional as they come.
 They are perfect toasted with butter, or served with a schmear of homemade cream cheese.

-Bagels were one thing that I really missed when I became gluten free in 2009.
-Since then I’ve worked hard on developing delicious homemade gluten free foods, and I’ve discovered two things that seem to make everything come together: prefermenting flour and psyllium husk!
+Bagels were one thing that I really missed when I became gluten-free in 2009.
+Since then I’ve worked hard on developing delicious homemade gluten-free foods, and I’ve discovered that prefermenting flour really improves the taste and texture!

 Toppings will stick to freshly boiled bagels.
 You don’t need to add an egg wash or anything like that.
 Just sprinkle on the toppings as soon as they come out of the water.
 Here are a few delicious options:

 - Rosemary garlic: Top with minced fresh garlic and rosemary.

 - Everything: Use a mixture of 1 tbsp poppy seeds, 1 tbsp sesame seeds, 1 tsp dried minced onion and 1 tsp dried minced garlic.

 - Cinnamon: Mix 2 tbsp sugar with 2 tsp of cinnamon